paulsinclair51/briteTest/docs/md/Contributor_Guide.md

     - Breaking changes to the Runner Framework.
-  - If incremented, it must be updated for all files (.h, .c, and .md) to the same major value, even if the file was not otherwise modified with, minor and patch reset to 0.
+  - If incremented, it must be updated for all files (.h, .c, and .md) to the same major value, even if the file was not otherwise modified with minor and patch reset to 0.

 When updating the version for the Runner API:

 - Update the `RA_VERSION` macro in `include/runnerapi.h`:
-  - Increment `p` if the major and minor versions are not incremented.
+  - Increment `p` if the major and minor versions are not changed.
-  - Reset `p` to `0` when the major or minor version is incremented.
+  - Reset `p` to `0` when the major or minor version is changed.
 - Update the `RA_VERSION_C` macro in `src/runnerapi.c` to match `RA_VERSION`.

 When updating the version for the Test API:

 - Update the `TA_VERSION` macro in `include/testapi.h`.
-  - Increment `p` if the major and minor versions are not incremented.
+  - Increment `p` if the major and minor versions are not changed.
-  - Reset `p` to `0` when the major or minor version is incremented.
+  - Reset `p` to `0` when the major or minor version is changed.
 - Update the `TA_VERSION_C` macro in `src/testapi.c` to match `TA_VERSION`.

 When updating the version for a document:

 - Add a new entry to the top of the Document Version History table.
-- Increment `p` if the major and minor versions are not incremented.
+- Increment `p` if the major and minor versions are not changed.
-- Reset `p` to `0` when the major or minor version is incremented.
+- Reset `p` to `0` when the major or minor version is chsnged.

 API compatibility guidelines: